-8.43.20 Adjustment of Fees.
-The last day for fee adjustment for students who reduce their credit load shall be at the end of the "add" period.
-For Alan Shawn Feinstein College of Education and Professional Studies students, the last day for fee adjustment shall be prior to the third class meeting or by the prescribed University deadline, whichever is later.
-Fees will be adjusted downward according to the number of credits of enrollment as of the last day adjustment is permitted.

-8.44.10 A Continuing Education Unit (CEU) Course is a specific non-credit course for which continuing education units are granted.
-One CEU is identified as ten contact hours of participation in an organized continuing education, adult, or extension experience, under responsible sponsorship, capable direction and qualified instruction.

-8.44.11 Each academic college, school, or division shall be authorized to offer and approve by committee its own CEU courses and determine its own instructors and fees.
+\\Fees subject to refund are defined by the University Controller.

-8.44.12 Academic credit and CEUs shall not be available for the same course and CEU offerings shall not be listed in the academic year class schedule.

-8.44.13 Academic course credit and CEUs shall not be noted on the same permanent record.
+- 8.44.12 Academic credit and CEUs shall not be available for the same course and CEU offerings shall not be listed in the academic year class schedule. - 8.44.13 Academic course credit and CEUs shall not be noted on the same permanent record.
 No grades shall be recorded for CEUs.
-CEUs shall not be recorded in segments of less than 1.0 CEU and fractional CEUs above 1.0 units shall be in increments of 0.1.

-8.44.14 The CEU course instructor or coordinator shall gain approval for an offering through an academic unit of the institution best qualified to insure the quality of the program content and to approve the resource personnel used.
-A CEU course shall meet the following criteria and other requirements of the academic unit: a) it is a non-credit activity planned in response to an assessment of educational need for a specific target population; b) there is a statement of educational objectives and rationale; c) content is sequential and organized; and d) there is evidence of preplanning including provision for evaluation of student performance and criteria for awarding CEUs.

-8.44.15 The CEU course instructor or coordinator shall initiate appropriate advertisement for the course, register students, make arrangements for the collection of fees and maintain attendance records.
-The CEU course instructor or coordinator may obtain administrative assistance for these responsibilities through the Alan Shawn Feinstein College of Education and Professional Studies.

-8.45.10 Policy on Non-Credit Course Offerings.
+CEUs shall not be recorded in segments of less than 1.0 CEU and fractional CEUs above 1.0 units shall be in increments of 0.1. - 8.44.14 The CEU course instructor or coordinator shall gain approval for an offering through an academic unit of the institution best qualified to insure the quality of the program content and to approve the resource personnel used.
+A CEU course shall meet the following criteria and other requirements of the academic unit: a) it is a non-credit activity planned in response to an assessment of educational need for a specific target population; b) there is a statement of educational objectives and rationale; c) content is sequential and organized; and d) there is evidence of preplanning including provision for evaluation of student performance and criteria for awarding CEUs. - 8.44.15 The CEU course instructor or coordinator shall initiate appropriate advertisement for the course, register students, make arrangements for the collection of fees and maintain attendance records.
+The CEU course instructor or coordinator may obtain administrative assistance for these responsibilities through the Alan Shawn Feinstein College of Education and Professional Studies. - 8.45.10 Policy on Non-Credit Course Offerings.
 Public notice shall be given for all non-credit offerings to be conducted under the auspices of the University.
 Notification to the University community in the form of a brief public announcement shall be provided at least six months in advance of planned non-credit offerings.
 Such offerings would include, inter alia, non-credit seminars, meetings, short-courses, workshops or conferences.
-Notification shall be given according to the following steps:
+Notification shall be given according to the following steps: - a.

-a.
 The Alan Shawn Feinstein College of Education and Professional Studies shall serve as the coordinator for all non-credit offerings.
-Course organizers, including ASFCEPS staff, shall notify ASFCEPS of the proposed course at least six months in advance of the offering date(s).

-b.
-Notification shall be in the form of a memorandum filed with ASFCEPS which includes the following elements: course title, course topic(s), identification of course contact person, proposed course presenter(s), proposed date(s), time(s), location, and intended audience.

-c.
-ASFCEPS shall publish a formal, public notification for all proposed non-credit course offerings in a universitywide publication.
+Course organizers, including ASFCEPS staff, shall notify ASFCEPS of the proposed course at least six months in advance of the offering date(s). - b.
+Notification shall be in the form of a memorandum filed with ASFCEPS which includes the following elements: course title, course topic(s), identification of course contact person, proposed course presenter(s), proposed date(s), time(s), location, and intended audience. - c.
+ASFCEPS shall publish a formal, public notification for all proposed non-credit course offerings in a university-wide publication. - d.

-d.
 Interested persons shall first communicate their concerns and suggestions to the designated course contact person.
-If questions remain, they should be directed to the Dean of the Alan Shawn Feinstein College of Education and Professional Studies who will assist in responding to issues raised.
+If questions remain, they should be directed to the Dean of the Alan Shawn Feinstein College of Education and Professional Studies who will assist in responding to issues raised. - e.

-e.
 ASFCEPS shall receive comments and suggestions and work with the course organizers to insure that the proposed offering meets the terms of this policy and that course content and instructor's qualifications are consistent with continuing education standards.